ucuapps/InkscapeBarrelDistortion/README.md

-# InkscapeBarrelDistorsion
+# BarrelDistortion (Inkscape extension)

-This extension can apply Barrel distorsion effect to path object in Inkscape graphic redactor.
+This extension can apply Barrel distortion on the path objects in the Inkscape graphic redactor.

-User can configure distortion by tunning distortion parameter, called lambda in extension gui.
+User can configure distortion by tuning distortion parameter called lambda in extension GUI.

-You can find instructions how to install this extension in INSTALL file.
+## Installation

+Just put [distortion.py](./distortion.py) and [distortion.inx](./distortion.inx) into your Inkscape extensions directory.

+For detailed instructions see [INSTALL](./INSTALL) file.